epics-extensions/EPNix/docs/glossary.md

   :::

 **PV**
+  A PV is a value or variable accessible through Channel Access.
+  You can address this value using its unique PV name.

+  In the technical sense,
-  A Process Variable is an "instantiated"/"implemented" record.
+  a Process Variable is an "instantiated"/"implemented" record.
   I.e. once the IOC program is started, each previously defined record will have an associated PV running.
   A Record is just a blueprint for a PV.